markmelnic/carsen-desktop/README.md

 ## Installation
 #### First method
 1. clone all github files into a folder
-2. Run the program from main.py
+2. Run the application from main.py
+*NOTE - There are some resource files which I am not allowed to share due to collaboration with "Mobile.de"

 #### Second method
 1. Get the installer here,